 Red Bull: A fantastic team performance to get our 50th pole 7 September, 2013 Red Bull drivers report from Italian Grand Prix qualifying at Monza, Round 12 of the 2013 Formula 1 World Championship.
 Sebastian Vettel, Position: Pole Position, (3rd Practice – P1, 1:24.360): “We didn’t expect to be so strong here, with both cars on the front row.
 It’s due to hard work from everyone in the team working long hours; we’ve had years where we’ve had a good car, but not a car that’s competitive in low down force trim, so in that regard we did our homework.
 This circuit has been a bit up and down for us, but this year it’s surely been more up so far!
 The car feels great, but let’s see what we can do tomorrow; we don’t get any points from today.”
 Mark Webber, Position: 2nd, (3rd Practice – P3, 1:24.677): “After yesterday we thought we could challenge for the front row, but you never know and as we saw in Belgium and today, the grid can sometimes get a bit mixed up.
 But overall we stayed strong and have to focus on ourselves.
 The guys did a very good job; it’s not an easy track to pull everything together over one lap.
 The result is the maximum for the team and it was pretty much the maximum for me today; Seb has always been very strong here and he’s a tough nut to crack at this venue.
 I hope to have a strong race from there tomorrow.”
 Christian Horner: “A fantastic team performance to get our 50th and Sebastian’s 40th pole position here in Monza.
 We’ve had a strong car all weekend, but it’s a track that hasn’t historically been our strongest, so it’s the best possible place to be starting tomorrow’s race from to try and convert today’s result in to a good points haul.
 The weather could be a factor tomorrow and there’s still a long way to go, but a really satisfying day today.”
 (Renault) Thierry Salvi: “We’ve looked strong all weekend, but you never take anything for granted here: delivering strong top-end power without compromising stability for the chicanes sees you making decisions on a knife-edge.
 We’ve worked to consolidate the inherent speed in the car and it seemed to continue to come our way today.
 Seb and Mark both did a great job to lock out the front row, which we can hopefully convert into the same result tomorrow.”
 (Red Bull F1) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.